 The vast majority of gas barbecues are equipped with a thermocouple which cuts off the gas supply when there's no flame.
-Many barbecues also have greasetraps (particularly combi models).
+Many barbecues also have grease traps, particularly combi models.
 Each burner is controlled by a gas knob and is ignited using a piezo ignition system.

 The main features of electric barbecues

-- Electric barbecues usually have a power rating of 2000 watts which is perfectly sufficient for the cooking surface.
+- Electric barbecues usually have a power rating of 2000 watts which is usually perfectly sufficient for the cooking surface.

 - They offer precise temperature control but take longer to heat up than gas models.
 Heat is distributed and circulated by a heating element.
 Some models are equipped with a water tray to avoid smoke caused by dripping grease.
-This water also helps to keep the meat from drying out.
+This water also helps to prevent the meat from drying out.

-- Electric barbecue frames can be made of thermoplastic or enamelledsteel, and the structure is typically made of epoxy steel.
+- Electric barbecue frames can be made of thermoplastic or enamelled steel, and the structure is typically made of epoxy steel.

 - The cooking grid is typically made of nickel-plated steel, though stainless steel offers higher quality.